 Cesi Davidson is a speech language pathologist working with children struggling with communication difficulties/learning differences and their families.
 Writing plays naturally emerged after years of dialogue as a mother, sister, friend, therapist, and companion and periods of spiritual seclusion.
 Her first play was Bus Talk, presented at the New Federal Theatre’s playwright workshop in May 2009.
 Since that time, her work has accumulated with several one act and full length plays including: Chakalaka, Adagio, Garden Party, Juicy, Soap Cream & Incense, Embraceable You, Duck Sauce, Scat, End Pieces, Fashionable Shoes, Con Cuidado, The Crest of Watercress, Damselfly, Faceless, Richard the Baker the Magic Cake Maker, Below the Waist, Sojourner’s Truth, Voice Lessons, Joe & Mary’s Place, Style by Design, The Pebble Keeper, Eric & Terisa Deconstructed, How Do I Love Thee, and others.
 Chakalaka won Honorable Mention at the 2010 Downtown Urban Theatre Festival.
 Sojourner’s Truth, a one-woman show about the life of the historic Sojourner Truth, was commissioned by Urban Stages and completed two years of touring.
 Silent Re-acquaintance, Bringing Tiny Home, Duck Sauce and Entonces Vivamos were produced in four seasons of Artistic New Directions.
 Cesi is the founder and curator of “Short Plays to Nourish the Mind”, a monthly series of free dramatic readings featured at Harlem branches of the New York Public Library.
 This program was awarded, “STAR Participant 2015” by WNYC/WQXR.
 Entonces Vivamos is scheduled for publication in “Plays for Three”, a Vintage Book original, on December 1, 2015.
 Return to Love, an anthology of contemporary short plays inspired by Harlem is in press, as is Veronica Bunny Read Her Text Messages.
 Cesi is pleased to live her life boldly with limited permission.
 She hopes she can inspire and delight others with her stories.

-Charlene A. Donaghy: plays produced from New York to Los Angeles, with recognition in Great Britain and Canada.
-Madison Square Productions holds the Broadway option for The Quadroon and the Dove.
-Charlene’s play collection, Bones of Home and Other Plays, is published by Hansen Publishing Group.
-Other publications include: Best American Short Plays, 25*10-Minute Plays for Teens, Estrogenius.
-Charlene is Festival Director/Warner International Playwrights Festival, Producing Director/Tennessee Williams Theater Festival, teaches playwriting/theatre University of Nebraska, founding member Proscenium Playwrights, and member 9th Floor Playwrights, The Playwrights Center, and The Dramatists Guild of America where she is Connecticut Regional Representative. www.charleneadonaghy.com
+Charlene A. Donaghy’s plays have been produced and awarded from New York City to Los Angeles, in Great Britain and Canada.
+Hansen Publishing Group publishes Charlene’s play collection, Bones of Home and Other Plays.
+Other publications include: Best American Short Plays, 25*10-Minute Plays for Teens, Estrogenius A Celebration of Female Voices.
+Charlene is Festival Director/Warner International Playwrights Festival, Producing Director/Tennessee Williams Theater Festival, teaches playwriting/theatre University of Nebraska Omaha, founding member Boston’s Proscenium Playwrights, and member New York City’s 9th Floor Playwrights, The Playwrights Center, and The Dramatists Guild of America where she is Connecticut Regional Representative. www.charleneadonaghy.com

 Charissa Menefee is a poet, playwright, director, and performer.
 She is on the faculty of the MFA Program in Creative Writing & Environment at Iowa State University.
 In 2016, her chapbook, When I Stopped Counting, was published by Finishing Line Press, and her work was featured in The Hippocrates Prize for Poetry and Medicine Anthology.
 A recent finalist for the Julie Harris Playwright Award, she has had plays honored by the Utah Shakespeare Festival’s New American Playwrights Project, Pandora Festival of New Plays, American College Theatre Festival, Tennessee Women’s Theatre Project, and City of Charleston Literary Arts Awards.